 Asynchronous learning resources are designed to be accessed at any time, and the learning does not require people to access them at the same time.
 Examples include an online forum or video recording.

 The location of the course environment is a major factor in determining the structure of a course.
 This is usually framed as a traditional vs. online course.

 The term traditional describes a course where a physical classroom is the primary learning environment.
-Instruction and learning activities, as well as most access to course materials, happen in the classroom space.
+Instruction and most learning activities happen in the classroom space.
 In reality, nearly all traditional courses have some online components as well.

 Online courses are most commonly organized in a learning management system like Canvas.
 Course materials, activities such as quizzes or homework submission, and class management functions such as grading and announcements are all managed online in an LMS like Canvas.